 Ensure you note down where

 pip are installed.
 In this example, they are installed to

 There are some core dependencies that Jina needs to run, whose wheels are not available on PyPI but fortunately are available as wheels.
 To install them, run:

 brew install protobuf numpy

 Now we can install Jina via

 pip.
-Note you need to use the right one:
+Ensure you use the correct

 /opt/homebrew/opt/[email protected]/libexec/bin/pip install jina

 grpcio requires building the wheels, it will take some time.